Fourmilab/ratburger.org/wp-content/plugins/subscribe-to-comments-reloaded/readme.txt

 7. Manage the subscriptions on the Frontend Side.

 == Changelog ==
+= v191209 =
+* **Improvement** Logged in users no longer need to submit the "email" form on a subscription page in order to access their subscriptions
+* **Improvement** Ability to filter/search the subscriptions table ( WP admin > StCR > Manage Subscriptions ) when there are more than 1000 subscriptions

 = v191028 =
 * **Fix** Issue with "Default Checkbox Value" not being saved